staqjs/staq/README.md

     $ npx create-react-app staq-dev
     ```

 3. Create a fresh Firebase project.
+[Here](https://github.com/staqjs/staq#create-a-firebase-project) are some more details.

 4. Register your clone of `staq` with `npm link`